 The strength of your brand entity in search engines depends heavily on consistency.
 If your press releases use different versions of your company name, describe your products in different ways, or provide conflicting information from release to release, search engines may struggle to connect all of that data into a single, coherent entity profile.
 This fragmentation weakens your overall search presence.

-How Press Releases Accelerate Search Indexing
+How Press Releases Accelerate Search-Readiness Review

 One of the most practical SEO benefits of press release distribution is speed.
 When you publish content on your own website, it can take days or even weeks for search engines to discover, crawl, and index that content.
 During that time, your new page or blog post is essentially invisible in search results.